foreverphoenix/the-phoenix-flavour/content/embers/module-1/step-4.md

 > Make sure to grab the correct file.
 The classic, SE, or VR versions will not work with post-AE versions of Skyrim SE.

 ![SKSE Download Version](/Pictures/embers/module-1/skse-download-version.png)

-I personally keep the archives for the Script Extender (past and current version) under `\Your Modding Folder\ARCHIVE\Script Extender\`.
-You must decide for yourself whether you wish to keep the archive around, and, if so, where to store it.

 ## SKSE Loader